 Step 2 – Estimate user stories

-Step 3 – Establish Capacity
+Step 3 – Establish capacity

 Step 4 – Planning steps – internal priority

-Step 5 – Tasking stories
+Step 5 – From stories to tasks

 Iteration planning and continuous product discovery